tranek/GASDocumentation/README.md

 We grant `GameplayAbilities` on the server which then automatically replicates the [`GameplayAbilitySpec`](#concepts-ga-spec) to the owning client.
 Other clients / simulated proxies do not receive the `GameplayAbilitySpec`.

-The Sample Project stores a `TArray<TSubclassOf<UGSGameplayAbility>>` on the `Character` class that it reads from and grants when the game starts:
+The Sample Project stores a `TArray<TSubclassOf<UGDGameplayAbility>>` on the `Character` class that it reads from and grants when the game starts:
 ```c++
 void AGSCharacterBase::AddCharacterAbilities()
 {